Rights and Responsibilities

 Virginia ABC's Responsibilities

 - Virginia ABC must respond to your request within five working days of receiving it.
 "Day One" is considered the day after your request is received.
-The five-day period does not include weekends or holidays.
+The five-day period does not include weekends or holidays or other days when Virginia ABC is closed

 - The reason behind your request for public records from Virginia ABC is irrelevant, and you do not have to state why you want the records before we respond to your request.
 The Freedom of Information Act does, however, allow Virginia ABC to ask you to provide your name and legal address.